 Popular Regional Dishes:

-Beef with Oyster Sauce is a typical Cantonese dish, as are Fried Rice and Steamed Chicken.
+Beef with Oyster Sauce is a typical Cantonese dish, as is Steamed Chicken with Ginger Scallion Sauce.
 Steamed sea bass, stir-fried garoupa, and Lobster Cantonese are all well-known Cantonese dishes.
 Shark's fin soup is a local delicacy.
 Curry chicken, made by simmering chicken, curry powder and vegetables in coconut milk, shows the influence of Southeast Asian cuisine on Chinese cooking.
 Vegetable dishes reflect the wide variety and seasonality of what is available.

 Along with freshness and quality, artistic presentation of the food and garnishing are also very important in Cantonese cuisine.